MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-rebuild.md

     ![Continuous integration](./media/contoso-migration-rebuild/vsts-publishfront3.png)

 6. They click **Save & Queue** to start a build.
-7. After the build completes, they configure a release pipeline using the **Azure App Service Deployment**.
+7. After the build completes, they configure a release pipeline using **Azure App Service Deployment**.
 8. They provide a Stage name **Staging**.

     ![Environment name](./media/contoso-migration-rebuild/vsts-publishfront4.png)